-Our Board of Directors met four times in 2014.
-No incumbent director attended fewer than 75% of the aggregate of (1) the total number of meetings of the Board of Directors and (2) the total number of meetings held by all committees of the Board on which he or she served in 2014 except Ms. Donovan, whose attendance was limited for a period of time in 2014 while recovering from an illness.
-All of the incumbent directors attended our February 19, 2014 Annual Meeting of Stockholders except Mr. Elmore.
-All directors are expected to attend each meeting of our Board of Directors and the committees on which they serve and are also expected to attend our annual meetings of stockholders.
+Our Board met four times in 2015.
+No incumbent director attended fewer than 75% of the aggregate of (1) the total number of meetings of the Board and (2) the total number of meetings held by all committees of the Board on which he or she served in 2015.
+All of the incumbent directors attended our February 18, 2015 Annual Meeting of Stockholders except Mr. Newman.
+All directors are expected to attend each meeting of our Board and the committees on which they serve and are also expected to attend our annual meetings of stockholders.

-Our Board of Directors has four standing committees: the Audit Committee, the Executive Committee, the Executive Compensation Committee ("ECC") and the Nominating and Corporate Governance Committee ("NCGC").
+Our Board has four standing committees: the Audit Committee, the Executive Committee, the Executive Compensation Committee ("ECC") and the Nominating and Corporate Governance Committee ("NCGC").
 With the exception of the Executive Committee, each is composed of at least three independent directors and operates under a written charter, which are all available on our website www.lee.net by clicking on "About" and then "Governance".